 |Content||Target||Number of sessions||Number of participants|

-nclusion in 2022 Health & Productivity Stock Selection and Certification as White 500 Enterprise in 2022 Certified Health & Productivity Management Organizations Recognition Program
+Inclusion in 2023 Health & Productivity Stock Selection and Certification as White 500 Enterprise in 2023 Certified Health & Productivity Management Organizations Recognition Program

-In March 2022, Yamaha Corporation was included, for the first time, in the Health & Productivity Stock Selection organized jointly by the Ministry of Economy, Trade and Industry (METI) and the Tokyo Stock Exchange (TSE).
-Launched in 2015, this program is designed to recognize companies among those listed on the TSE that exhibit excellence in practicing health and productivity management, in which an enterprise focuses on and strategically carries out efforts with regard to their employees’ health from a management perspective.
-In addition, Yamaha Corporation and its subsidiary Yamaha Corporate Services Corporation were certified as White 500 enterprises in the 2022 Certified Health & Productivity Management Organizations Recognition Program organized by the Ministry of Economy, Trade and Industry and Nippon Kenko Kaigi.
-This honor is thought to be a reflection of the high evaluation of the Group’s employee health management initiatives, such as providing regular health checkups (in the month of employees’ birthdays) and mental healthcare support at in-house health clinics and greatly reducing the rate of employees smoking through support for quitting smoking, which has been a priority for the Group; and prohibiting smoking on the premises of all domestic Group companies in April 2022.
+In 2023, Yamaha Corporation was included, for the second consecutive year, in the Health & Productivity Stock Selection.*4 This program is designed to recognize companies among those listed on the Tokyo Stock Exchange that exhibit excellence in practicing health and productivity management.*5 In addition, Yamaha Corporation and its subsidiary Yamaha Corporate Services Corporation were certified as White 500*6 enterprises in the 2023 Certified Health & Productivity Management Organizations Recognition Program organized by the Ministry of Economy, Trade and Industry and Nippon Kenko Kaigi.
+This honor is thought to be a reflection of the high evaluation of the Group’s long history of employee health management initiatives, such as providing regular health checkups (in the month of employees’ birthdays) at in-house health clinics; greatly reducing the rate of employees smoking through support for quitting smoking, which has been a priority for the Group; and prohibiting smoking on the premises of all domestic Group companies in April 2022.